 Toilets on site: Yes

-Food/Drinks for sale: Usually Yes, but they may be closed due to coronavirus restrictions.
-There is a roadside cafe on the main highway about 10 minutes away
+Food/Drinks for sale: Yes, and there is also a roadside cafe on the main highway about 10 minutes away

 Difficulty level: Easy

 Footwear: Flip Flops are fine, unless you want to swim in the falls then wear non-slip shoes

 Mantayupan Falls is definitely one to visit if you like waterfalls.
 It’s tall, impressive, set amongst the jungle and a decent amount of water cascades down the mountain.
 It’s the second most popular waterfall after Kawasan because of it's accolade of being the tallest waterfall in Cebu.

 From Moalboal, Mantayupan Falls are located in Barili, about 45 minutes away from our Eco Lodge (directions at the bottom of this post).
 On our journey we passed fields of corn, mangrove trees, cows grazing, valleys and hills filled with coconut palm trees.

 At Mantayupan Falls we parked in the parking lot, paid our entrance fee, walked about a minute along a short path, and voila, we were at the steps to the waterfalls.
 Out of all the waterfalls in Cebu, Mantayupan Falls is the easiest to reach with minimal walking, so anyone can visit and enjoy them.

 We discovered that Mantayupan Falls is also a mini hydro power plant that has been providing hydro-electric power to Barili for over ten years.
 As we run an Eco Lodge, we were obviously impressed with this renewable source of energy.